mupdt/gradle-hello-world/README.md

 - Find everything, action, file shortcuts (like`Shift+Shift`, or `Ctrl+Shift+A`, or `Ctrl+Shift+N`, etc.),

-- open file in the editor from the project tab (or other contexts) `F4`,
+- open file in the editor from the project tab (or other contexts) `F4` and find the file in project tab with `Alt+F1`,

 - resize tabs with `Ctrl+Shift+Left|Right`